thedunston/goMeeb/README.md

 Then run:

-`.\baseline.exe -d analyse_hosts -b Windows10-baseline-processes.csv -header "Path"`
+`.\benny.exe -d analyse_hosts -b Windows10-baseline-processes.csv -header "Path"`

 That will print any deviations from the baseline file (Windows10-baseline-processescsv), which will help you identify any anomalies on your existing IIS server (hostname1).